Kristina01111000/Drws_site/README.md

 Center the hot link if possible
 Need text for the quizzes boxes at bottom -> link to join and link to patreon first box to patreon second to GH - write text so he can edit it - click to join and to check it out
 Make the gray boxes less wide, add padding

+- Add the 40qq page back to the homepage, and to the header, and the menu